qiskit-community/qiskit-aqt-provider/docs/guide.rst

 Setting up the provider
 =======================

-To begin, the `AQTProvider` must be instantiated with an AQT access token:
+To begin, the `AQTProvider` must be instantiated.
+The authentication token can either be passed explcitly or stored in the environment variable `AQT_TOKEN`:

 .. jupyter-execute::